Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Identify the likely phone prefix of up to 100 names and phone numbers (formatted or unformatted) according to local context*
+*Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).*

 > Body parameter